Work With Us

 You can find information here on full and part-time employment opportunities, as well as law student internships and fellowships currently available.
-Interested in our AmeriCorps VISTA Opportunities for attorneys and college graduates?
-Please visit the AmeriCorps website.

-- Paralegal – Housing
+- Paralegal – Children and Families

-- Staff Attorney – Housing: EPIC Project
+- Staff Attorney – Housing

 - Staff Attorney – Immigrants and Workers’ Rights